diyism/steel-browser/README.md

     //don't use this project, the node process cost two much memory,
-    //to use huggingface dockerfiles in the "diyism/dockerfiles" project
+    //to use huggingface dockerfiles in the "diyism/dockerfiles" project:
     //Dockerfile.huggingface_btc86_playchrome_idx2   +   huggingface_btc86_playchrome_idx2__tight.sh(Xtightvnc binary file in apt install tightvncserver)
     // /usr/bin/Xtightvnc is the vnc server, /usr/bin/tightvncserver is a a script to boot the vnc server